clydedsouza/clydedsouza-web-api/portfolio/projects/2012/tulips-cover.md

 ---
 title: Tulips cover page designs
 date: "2012-12-01"
-description: I was responsible for designing the cover page for Tulips- a church bulletin.
+description: I was responsible for designing the cover page for Tulips - a church bulletin.
   Each cover page was designed in accordance to a theme for that particular issue and conveyed the underlying meaning of the theme.
 hasWebsite: false